How many free web services can you sign up for nowadays, by only providing a username, email and password? Countless.

 This idea isn’t original, but there a certainly a lot of companies that still haven’t caught on to it.
 This is despite the fact that Facebook - probably the most effective company in the world when it comes to getting people to sign up - is doing this.

-Sure, companies without Facebook’s brand will need a bit more sales text, but the principle still apply – there’s no reason you can’t have the sign up form on the home page.
+Sure, companies without Facebook’s brand will need a bit more sales text, but the principle still apply – there’s no reason you can’t have the sign up form on the home page – and perform a conversion audit to discover additional opportunities to improve sign ups.
 Additional marketing text and graphics usually go below the fold anyways.